jpdavalos423/cse15l-lab-reports/lab-report-3.md

 ```

 #### find -mtime +30
-This command finds all the files that were modified over 30 days ago.
+This command finds all the files that were modified over the given number in days.
 This can be useful for finding old files that may not be used anymore and can be deleted.
 ```
 bash-3.2$ find technical -mtime +30